riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 All we're doing is moving the "core" style into our core package.
 Since we don't have much styling going on, it's only the `body` style element that we need to move.

-So now that we've moved some of our layout and our router configuration out of our application and updated our stylesheets, we'll see that our UI isn't looking too hot.
+Now that we've moved some of our layout and router code out of our application and updated our stylesheets, we'll see that the UI isn't looking too hot.

 <img src="../images/posts/package-based-architecture-part-1/no-layout.png" class="img-responsive" />

+Our styling is gone and our publication for listing customers is failing due to the custom check code not being available.

-Let's update our package file so that we can get our layout back up and going.
+Let's update our package file so that we can get our original look and feel back along with our publication back working.

 #####/packages/customertracker-core/package.js
 {% highlight JavaScript %}